PROTECTING YOUR RETIREMENT PLAN FROM THE NEW DEATH TAX UNDER THE SECURE ACT

 THE SECURE ACT

 The SECURE Act passed by Congress and signed by President Trump became effective on January 1, 2020.
 The provisions of the SECURE Act apply to Qualified Retirement Plans and IRAs.
-The law is designed to raise approximately $16 billion for the Treasury, and to prevent retirement plans for being used as wealth transfer vehicles.
+The law was designed to raise approximately $16 billion for the Treasury, and to prevent retirement plans for being used as wealth transfer vehicles.
 Unfortunately, the tax will be paid primarily by your children.
 The significant changes are as follows:

 Required Minimum Distribution (“RMD”) Date.
 Initial RMDs have been delayed from April 1 of the year following the year in which the Plan Participant attains age 72 rather than the current 70-1/2.